Set Up Your Development Environment for Agentforce DX

 To view detailed information about a particular command, such as its flags and examples of how to use it, use the

 Scratch orgs are empty environments that don’t have any metadata or data from your Salesforce production org, so you can create them quickly.
-Scratch orgs are ideal for source-driven development where you externalize all the metadata from your production org, then deploy the metadata to the scratch org when you want to work on a specific part of your application.
+Scratch orgs are ideal for source-driven development where you externalize the metadata from your production org, then deploy the metadata to the scratch org when you want to work on a specific part of your app.

 - No Data Libraries Required: Use scratch orgs configured for Agentforce development.

-Combining Data Cloud and Agentforce is the best way to create successful agents.
+Combining Data 360 and Agentforce is the best way to create successful agents.
 For that reason, we recommend that you work in a sandbox when using Agentforce DX.
 Developer and Developer Pro sandboxes are ideal choices.
 See Choose the Right Salesforce Org for the Right Job for a deeper dive into the available choices.

 To create a sandbox, use one of these two methods: